vfarcic/devops24/manuscript/05-chart-museum.md

     deploy monocular-monocular-api
 ```

-It will take a while until the API rolls out.
+It will take a while until the API rolls out and the `monocular-api` Pods might fail a few times.
 Be patient.

 Now we can open Monocular in a browser.